A Guide to Credit Card Grace Periods

 What Is the Grace Period on a Credit Card?

 Credit cards allow you to borrow money over the course of a one-month billing cycle, during which you may not need to pay interest.
 The end of your credit card billing cycle is also called your statement date.
-That’s when your monthly credit card statement is sent to you in the mail or becomes available online.
+That’s when your monthly credit card statement (aka your bill) is generated and available online.
+Unless you’ve signed up for paperless billing, it will also be mailed to you.
 Credit card payments are due on the payment due date, about three weeks later.
 The time in between these dates is what’s known as the grace period.

 How Credit Card Billing Cycles and Grace Periods Work